alvarogarcia7/blog_source/content/blog/2017-06-01-self-study.markdown

 I've read this article by Edaqa Mortoray about traits of a mentor. https://dev.to/mortoray/be-a-good-mentor-not-a-dickhead

-Tags: edaqa mortoray, mentor, trait, skill, mentorship, apprentice, apprenticeship
+Tags: edaqa-mortoray, mentor, trait, skill, mentorship, apprentice, apprenticeship

 ## [The largest Git repo on the planet](https://blogs.msdn.microsoft.com/bharry/2017/05/24/the-largest-git-repo-on-the-planet/)